kinigitbyday/rainbowify/README.md

      animations and 1x20 for fast ones.
 For more information on this parameter, check the ImageMagick/`convert` documentation.

-     Use the `base_name` used in the previous step.
-If you used an empty folder, as recommended, using `./*.png` instead of the `base_name` works too.
+     Replace `base_name` with the base name you used in the previous step (or `out` if you omitted it).
+If you used an empty folder, as recommended, using `./*.png` works too.
 Really, just bash stuff.

      You can use another name for the output file, obviously.